patchamama/Rapid_Data_Probeaufgabe/README.md

 [ ] Add JS to validate form entries...???
 [ ] Check fonts styles and font sizes...
-[ ] Center the text in the form section and add/do corrections in space between elements
+[ ] Center the text in the form section and add/do corrections in space between elements [ ] Check the relation in the height between the banner and the card sections (vh) [ ] Check if the web page is responsive